 Most people who misuse prescription drugs get them from friends and family, sometimes without their knowledge.
 And, according to the information from the National Institute on Drug Abuse “about 80 percent of people who use heroin first misused prescription opioids.”

-Keeping prescription drugs out of the hands of children and teenagers is one of the most important objectives of National Prescription Drug Day, as is raising awareness of this growing public health crisis and ensuring the safety of our elder population.
+Besides keeping prescription drugs out of the hands of children and teenagers, one of the most important objectives of National Prescription Drug Day is raising awareness of this public health crisis and ensuring the safety of our elder population.
 Helping elders clean out their medicine cabinets can help prevent accidental overdoses and the misappropriation of prescription drugs by personal care assistants or loved ones.

 Another objective of Take Back Day is keeping harmful chemicals out of the environment.
 Unwanted and out-of-date drugs cannot be simply thrown in the garbage or flushed down the toilet.
 Pharmaceuticals are already present in some of the nation’s waterbodies, according to the Environmental Protection Agency.
 The long-term consequences remain to be seen.